iriusrisk/onprem-templates/README.md

 ### `one-click.sh`
 - The main **end-to-end installer**.
-- Ensures you’re in the right directory, detects the Linux distribution, selects the appropriate container engine automatically, sets up PostgreSQL (internal container, external DB, or local install), and then deploys IriusRisk.
+- Ensures you’re in the right directory, detects the Linux distribution, selects the appropriate container engine automatically, sets up PostgreSQL (internal container or external DB), and then deploys IriusRisk.
 - Calls other helper scripts (`preflight.sh`, `setup-wizard.sh`) as needed.
 - Recommended if you’ve already cloned the repo and are inside the `scripts/` directory.

 ### `setup-wizard.sh`
 - Runs interactively and asks questions about:
-  - PostgreSQL setup (internal, external, or host-installed)
+  - PostgreSQL setup (internal or external)
   - Hostname and external URLs
   - SAML integration
 - Updates configuration files accordingly.